internet-identity-labs/nfid-docs/content/en/how-it-works/key-management.md

 Users handle keys similar to a multi-factor account, where they use their OAuth login, devices and other factors to manage their key pairs.
 These factors authenticate users to an identifier in one of NFID's wasm smart contracts: The NFID Identity Manager.
 Here's the step-by-step flow of how a user creates an NFID:
 1. The NFID Frontend submits a request to the NFID Identity Manager for the next index with the authentication factor in payload.
-2. NFID allocates an index and stores the authentication factor's public key or key-equivalent.
+2. NFID allocates an index and stores the authentication factor's public key or key-equivalent (i.e. email verification, oauth token).
 3. NFID Identity Manager responds to NFID Frontend with the index (the NFID number or more simply the NFID, short for non-fungible identifier) that the user now owns, along with a delegation identity that can make authenticated calls back to the network.
-4. The user's delegation identity requests a blockchain address (for the developer-requested network) to the NFID Identity Manager
+4. The user's delegation identity requests a blockchain address (for the developer-requested network) from the NFID Identity Manager
 5. The blockchain address is returned back to the NFID Frontend and finally delivered to the dapp via RPC endpoint.
 6. When a signature is requested, steps 4-5 are executed with the one difference being the NFID Identity Manager will request the NFID ECDSA Signer for a signature.